-- OPTIONAL binds ?A if an age is given and > 60, and then FILTER removes those where ?A is bound. - people without an age or with age < 60 are returned. - equivalent to "Negation as Failure" in Logic Programming. - equivalent semantics in defeasible logics: "people where it is consistent to assume that their age could be < 60".
+- OPTIONAL binds ?A if an age is given and > 60, and then FILTER removes those where ?A is bound. - people without an age or with age < 60 are returned. - equivalent to "Negation as Failure" in Logic Programming. not bound = not found - equivalent semantics in defeasible logics: "people where it is consistent to assume that their age could be < 60".